balena-io/docs/pages/learn/accounts/support-access.md

 ## Granting Support Access to a Support Agent

-It is possible to grant support access to a device, all devices in a fleet or to a block to enable support and device troubleshooting by \{{ $names.company.lower \}} employees.
+It is possible to grant support access to a device, all devices in a fleet or to a block to enable support and device troubleshooting by balena employees.

 Access is granted for a set, user-defined period, and access may be revoked at any time.
 Access for support agents is limited, which includes variables and configurations (both fleet and device), the ability to reboot the device, apply balenaOS upgrades, pin releases, etc. This is not a comprehensive list and may be subject to further changes.